top of page

 Of all the stores in this list, Video Tech is the most special to me.
 I vividly recall renting Mrs. Doubtfire there, after watching it at a friend's house.
 I remember seeing their signage out front, thinking that Father's Day and What's Love Got to Do with It didn't display well together.

 Video Tech offered promotional items with their rentals.
 When my dad rented 1990's Days of Thunder from the store, he came home with a Hot Wheels-scale model of the film's Chevy Lumina.
 Days of Thunder stinks.
-Below, I'm an eleven-year-old magician rocking my Video Tech shirt for 1992's The Bodyguard.
+Below, I'm a twelve-year-old magician rocking my Video Tech shirt for 1992's The Bodyguard.
 Dig that kid's Super Mario t-shirt!

 Dad got me this Sonic the Hedgehog gum dispenser from Video Tech.
 It still has candy in it, but I think I'll save it for later!